WZYivan/AGTB/README.md

 # Ano Geomatics ToolBox

 **AGTB** is a header-only library containing a series of algorithms for **Geomatics Science**.
-Currently focused on photogrammetry and spatial computation algorithms.
+Currently focused on photogrammetry, geodesy and adjustment.

 ## Installation